Looking forward to the annual budget? Here’s our wishlist for Ms. Nirmala Sitharaman!

 Start early.
 By the time the child is a teenager, all parties might find it extremely uncomfortable to broach the topic, one which was mostly taboo when today’s parents were growing up.
 Openness and good communication between the parents and children is imperative.
 The child must feel comfortable coming to you with a question.
 Despite all good intentions, parents might still find teaching kids about sex challenging; books help.

 First, educate yourself.
 While there are many, infinitely more graphic books, magazines and movies that children might eventually get their hands on, (and they will, so you’d better make your peace with that right away), the books here could aid parents in giving children a proactive grounding in the facts, the right words to use, respect for another’s choice, and the right attitude towards sex, going a long way towards happier and safer sex lives for the kids in adulthood, and better peace of mind for you, the parents.

-1. The Yellow Book – A Parent’s Guide To Sexuality Education, written by TARSHI (Talking About Reproductive and Sexual Health Issues), published by Zubaan Books.
+Written by TARSHI (Talking About Reproductive and Sexual Health Issues), published by Zubaan Books.

 This book, written in the South and South-East Asian context, guides parents through the why, when and how of sex education, dispelling any myths like, “If my child has this information, he/she will be tempted to experiment.”

 On the contrary, what is the need for teaching kids about sexuality?
 What are the right attitudes towards one’s sexuality?
 How to recognise inappropriate behaviour, and stand up against it?
 How does one speak to the child at different ages, right into adulthood?
 The book discusses these, and other issues, and the ways to approach them.